AllenWang314/wm/README.md

 # Backend
 Contains the Django database.
 The database app itself is called `Database`.
 Make sure to run the venv environment with `source venv/bin/activate`.
+Try it out [here!](https://wm.allenwang314.com)

 ##### Models.py
 This file defines the database structure.
 If you edit this, you need to run `python manage.py makemigrations database` and then `python manage.py migrate` to propagate the changes.